 Formally speaking, Love Addiction & Love Avoidance is a compulsive relational cycle.
 With the love addict addicted to the fantasy they have created about their “beloved”.
 They have a profound wound of abandonment with an underlying fear of intimacy, or being seen.
 Their sense of self is defined through others.
 The love avoidant is highly seductive or otherwise known as being really good at being and saying what others want them to be or say.
 They have significant fears around intimacy or love because those things are equated with engulfment.
 They have an underlying fear of abandonment.
 Very, very underlying.
 Their sense of self is defined by taking care of others.

+This whole addiction/avoidance thing is most peoples’ shameful secret.
+Many of us come to it with no words, no understanding of how we got this and what it is.
 We each come to the table with our specific wounds.
 The love addict: ‘you’ll leave me and I’ll be destroyed/won’t survive’.
 The love avoidant: ‘you’ll eat me alive/consume me and I’ll be destroyed’.
 The wounds are created in childhood left to fester our whole life if unattended.
 In adulthood it creates a magnet towards our opposite.
 Each have, unknowingly, been primed for the other.
 We get bound up in each other’s trauma, replaying the same scene over and over without knowing what its really about: unconscious fears of abandonment and engulfment.
 So we make up stories like this:

 Growing Yourself Back Upby John Lee

 Essentialism: The Disciplined Pursuit of Less by Greg McKeown